magomezh/Instacart-Shopper/README.md

   </tr>
  </table>

-> ### Graph of 10 Rules (group of items frequently bought together)
+> ### Graph of 10 Product Rules (group of items frequently bought together)

 Once we fed our model with a relative frequency rate, and provided it with the basket transaction data.
-It created for us rules (or the combination of item sets) that had higher value of support/frequency than the minimum threshold we provided.
+It created for us rules (or the combination of item sets) that had a higher value of support than the minimum threshold we provided.

 ![Product Association Rules](Images/product_rules.png)

 > ### Heatmaps of top 10 Product Rules

-We further filter the rules or combination set of items by choosing those with higher confidence levels and ordering the rules by their higher (descending) lift value.
+We further filtered the rules by choosing those with higher confidence levels and ordering the rules by their higher (descending) lift value.

 The following heatmaps help us evaluate the results of our model.
 It tells us the level of confidence and lift values present in each combination set or rule.